 The urban experience - city life - is more than just the ease of mobility or the beauty of a park or the convenience of a store.
 It is about human interaction- the engagement with others.
 Much like interaction with the physical environment, these human experiences can be positive or negative and affect how one perceives the city.
 From the bus driver to the parking garage attendant to the waiter to the police officer on the street, everyone that people interact with downtown provides the human interaction that has formed the basis for city life for over 5,000 years.
-Whether these interactions are positive or negative can form at least part of the perceptions about a place and influence whether a person choses to make it their home, come back for another visit, or invests.
+Whether these interactions are positive or negative can form at least part of the perceptions about a place and influence whether a person choses to make it Parking attendent restaurants, and staffed visitor information centers.